Hush that Ferrari! EU turns eye to engine noise

 The law would standardise the methods used to determine how noisy cars are in the European marketplace, which lawmakers say would result in stricter limits.
 But the legislation retains a special clause for powerful low-weight super cars.

-Nima Nader of the think tank Centrum fur Europaische Politik CEP.L says allowing vehicles like the Ferrari F550 to be louder than similarly sporty cars like the Audi A6 doesn't make technical sense.
+Nima Nader of the think tank Centrum fur Europaische Politik (CEP) says allowing vehicles like the Ferrari F550 to be louder than similarly sporty cars like the Audi A6 doesn't make technical sense.

 "In our opinion it doesn't make any sense to let these special cars be louder than cars with a lower power to mass ratio, because the noise that is produced by the car has nothing to do with this ratio," he told Reuters.